panpepson/symfonyMysqlElasticsearch/README.md

 # Info

 - You may consider to look closely at some project files:
-1 - **fos_elastica.yaml** (config/packages/fos_elastica.yaml) - contains basic FOSElasticaBundle configuration with entity mappings (reports that will be persisted into Elasticsearch as JSON documents)
+1 - **fos_elastica.yaml** (config/packages/fos_elastica.yaml) - contains basic FOSElasticaBundle configuration with entity mappings (reports that will be persisted into Elasticsearch as JSON documents).

-2 - **ReportArticleCommentRepository.php** and **ReportUserCommentRepository** - responsible for calling stored procedures placed in MySQL database
+2 - **ReportArticleCommentRepository.php** and **ReportUserCommentRepository** - responsible for calling stored procedures placed in MySQL database.

 3 - **Version20200321113509.php** and **Version20200321113845.php** - migration files with SQL queries responsible for creating stored procedures.

 4 - **ElasticsearchArticleReportCommand** and **ElasticsearchUserReportCommand** - command files responsible for calling stored procedures and sending processed data into Elasticsearch instance.

 # Testing